sammancoaching/website/_learning_hours/testable_design/naming.md

 But that is out of scope for this learning hour.

 [There is a companion blogpost for this learning hour.](https://www.chocolatedrivendevelopment.com/2022/10/10/whats-in-a-name/)
-But I recommend also reading the original posts by Balshee.
+But I recommend also reading the original posts by Belshee.

 ## Concrete
 There are two exercises, following after each other.